Developer2220/frontend-project-46/README.md

 ___
 ### Description:

-Difference calculator is a console utility designed to calculate and display the difference between two data structures.
-The utility can display the difference in 2 formats.
+Difference generator is a console utility to find and display the differences between two configuration files in json, yml or yaml format

-Supporting formats: JSON, YML, YAML
 ___
 ### Installation: